Kingjosh007/ruby-oop-school-library/README.md

 > In this project, I practice OOP (Object Oriented Programming) concepts in Ruby by creating a school library application.

-The project is divided in seven (7) milestones, the current one is bolded.
+The project is divided in seven (7) milestones, the current one is **bolded**.

-Milestone 1: Add Person, Student, and Teacher classes Milestone 2: Decorate a class
+- Milestone 1: Add Person, Student, and Teacher classes
+- Milestone 2: Decorate a class
-**Milestone 3: Set up associations**
+- Milestone 3: Set up associations
-Milestone 4: Add basic UI (console application) Milestone 5: Refactor the code
+- **Milestone 4: Add basic UI (console application)**
+- Milestone 5: Refactor the code
-Milestone 6: Preserve data
+- Milestone 6: Preserve data
-Milestone 7: Unit tests
+- Milestone 7: Unit tests

 ## Built With